911-Benedek-RobertGeorge/Bachelor-Thesis/README.md

 # WorkShare

-The WorkShare application is a groundbreaking solution that leverages blockchain technology to address multiple challenges in project management and compensa- tion.
-This abstract highlights the key problems it solves, including high taxes and transfer costs imposed by banks, scalability issues for companies, and difficulties in finding hardworking software developers.
+The WorkShare application is a groundbreaking solution that leverages blockchain technology to address multiple challenges in project management and compensation.

 In the current business environment, companies and employees in Romania face the weighty burden of government taxes and contributions, ranging from 35% to 47.25% of the gross salary [Ana23a], alongside the additional transfer costs imposed